 There is insufficient data on First General Bank's fees to provide a full SmartAsset rating.

 First General Bank is a brick-and-mortar bank, with four total bank locations in California.
-It also offers access to mobile and web apps for simple access and banking on the go.
-You can utilize First General Bank's app to manage your accounts by monitoring current statements, transferring funds and accessing customer service.
-First General Bank receives a superb consumer satisfaction score due to comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+It also offers access to mobile and web apps for a straightforward mobile-banking experience.
+First General Bank's mobile app lets you control your funds by reviewing account balances, transferring money as well as reaching customer service.
+First General Bank receives an outstanding consumer satisfaction score due to relatively few consumer complaints brought to the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.

-First General Bank is currently a medium-size bank owning assets totaling $908 million as well as $786 million in deposits.
-First General Bank's Texas Ratio is 4.94%, suggesting that the bank is in outstanding financial health and unlikely to fail.
+First General Bank ranks as a medium-size bank with assets totaling $908 million as well as $786 million in deposits.
+It has an excellent Texas Ratio of 4.94%, signifying that First General Bank is in superb financial shape and far from failure.
 Additionally, First General Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis